-A leaky faucet is a common household annoyance that can waste a significant amount of water if left unfixed.
+A leaky faucet is a common household annoyance that can waste significant water if left unfixed.
 The good news is that fixing a leaking faucet is usually a simple task that can be done in just a few easy steps.
-In this tutorial, we will walk you through the process of fixing leaky faucets in 5 easy steps.
+This tutorial will walk you through fixing leaky faucets in 5 easy steps.
 Plus, we’ll provide helpful tips and advice along the way.
-And, if you find that you need additional assistance, The Brisbane Plumbers are always here to help.
-For more information, check out our Emergency Plumbing pages or visit our homepage.
+And if you need additional assistance,

 Step 1: Turn Off the Water Supply

 The first step in fixing a dripping faucet is to turn off the water supply.
-This is an important safety measure that will prevent any water from flowing while you work on the faucet.
-To turn off the water supply, look under the sink for the shut-off valves.
-Turn the water supply valves clockwise to close them and stop the water flow.
+This important safety measure will prevent water from flowing while you work on the faucet.
+Look under the sink for the shut-off valves.
+Turn the water supply valve seat clockwise to close it and stop the water flow.

 Step 2: Remove the Faucet Handle

-The next step is to remove the faucet handle.
+The next step is to remove the handle.
 Depending on the type of faucet, the handle may be held in place with a set screw or a small cap.
+A ceramic disk faucet, for example, requires removing the escutcheon cap to access the disk cylinder.
 If there is a set screw, use an Allen wrench to remove it.
 If there is a cap, gently pry it off with a flat-head screwdriver.
 Once the set screw or cap is removed, you should be able to pull the handle off the faucet.

 Step 3: Replace the O-Ring and Washer

-The most common cause of a leaky faucet is a worn-out O-ring or washer.
-To replace these parts, first, remove the screw that holds the washer and O-rings in place.
-Then, remove the old washer and O-ring and replace them with new ones.
+The most common cause of a leaky cartridge faucet is a worn-out O-ring or seat washer.
+To replace these parts, first, remove the screw that holds the rubber washer and O-rings in place.
+Then, replace the old washer and O-ring with new ones.
 Be sure to take the old parts with you to the local hardware store to ensure that you get the right size replacements.

 Step 4: Reassemble the Faucet

 After you have replaced the O-ring and washer, reassemble the faucet by following the steps you took to disassemble it.
-Tighten the screw that holds the washer and O-ring in place and replace the handle.
+Tighten the screw that holds the washer and O-ring in place and replace the faucet handles.
+Reach into the faucet body with needle-nose pliers and remove the rubber seats and springs.
 If your faucet has a decorative cap, snap it back into place.

 Step 5: Turn on the Water Supply and Test the Faucet

-While this is an example of how to fix the ideal leaky faucet, it is by no means the only way.
-Many leaks can be caused by a number of issues that may require the help of a professional.
+While this is an example of how to fix the ideal leaky faucet, it is not the only way.
+Many leaks can be caused by several issues that may require the help of a professional.

-If you find that you need additional assistance with fixing a leaky faucet, don’t hesitate to contact The Brisbane Plumbers.
+If you need additional assistance fixing a leaky faucet, don’t hesitate to contact The Brisbane Plumbers.
 Our team of experienced plumbers can diagnose and repair any plumbing issue, big or small.

 Conclusion